SQLite is not a toy database

 CTEs and set operations

-Of course, SQLite supports Common Table Expressions (WITH clause) and JOINs, I won't even give examples here.
+Of course, SQLite supports Common Table Expressions (WITH clause) and joins, I won't even give examples here.
 If the data is hierarchical (the table refers to itself through a column like parent_id) - WITH RECURSIVE will come in handy.
 Any hierarchy, no matter how deep, can be 'unrolled' with a single query.

 with recursive tmp(id, name, level) as (